Yusuf-M-Mirza/Project-2/README.md

 - Reducing rates of physical illness **_will_** reduce turnover as evidenced in [both](https://www.wilmarschaufeli.nl/publications/Schaufeli/204.pdf?utm_source=chatgpt.com) of [these](https://pmc.ncbi.nlm.nih.gov/articles/PMC6163261/?utm_source=chatgpt.com) studies showing a direct correlation between higher MSD prevalence and how they're associated with a greater 'intention to leave' amongst employees.

 ### Mental Illness
-- **_"Current working conditions at Thasos contribute greatly towards the development of mental illness."_**
+- **H₀: _"Current working conditions at Thasos contribute greatly towards the development of mental illness."_**

 - **Onsite employees are ~9% more likely to develop a mental health condition than both Remote _and_ Hybrid employees.** Although seemingly small, the difference is shown to be statistically significant in Figure 7.